What is Canon?

 There are only a couple of exceptions of this rule: the Jeri Taylor penned novels 'Mosaic' and 'Pathways'.
 Many of the events in these two novels feature background details of the main Star Trek: Voyager characters.
 (Note: There are a few details from an episode of the Animated Adventures that have entered into the Star Trek canon.
 The episode 'Yesteryear', written by D.C.
 Fontana, features some biographical background of Spock.)"

 Many of these positions, especially those concerning TAS and Jeri Taylor's novels, sound like they were arbitrarily made up and are debatable, as will be pointed out later.
-But the key statement is that only "events within the real action series" are canon, and at least that much is generally accepted.
-This definition of canon encompasses the five live action TV shows (TOS, TNG, DS9, Voyager, Enterprise) and the now eleven movies, all in the versions in which they were on TV or in the theaters, respectively.
+But the key statement is that only "events within the real action series" are canon.
+At least that much is generally accepted.
+Irrespective of any concerns of how they could possibly fit together, this definition of canon encompasses the live action TV shows (TOS, TNG, DS9, Voyager, Enterprise, Discovery, Picard) and the feature films (classic and Abramsverse), all in the versions in which they were shown on TV or in the theaters, respectively.

 "As a rule of thumb, the events that take place within the live-action episodes and movies are canon, or official Star Trek facts.
 Story lines, characters, events, stardates, etc. that take place within the fictional novels, video games, the Animated Series, and the various comic lines have traditionally not been considered part of the canon.
 But canon is not something set in stone; even events in some of the movies have been called into question as to whether they should be considered canon!
 Ultimately, the fans, the writers and the producers may all differ on what is considered canon and the very idea of what is canon has become more fluid, especially as there isn't a single voice or arbiter to decide.
 Star Trek creator Gene Roddenberry was accustomed to making statements about canon, but even he was known to change his mind.